Bedwetting. I’m Done!

 First, let me say, “IT IS NOT YOUR CHILD’S FAULT.”

-There are numerous causes of bedwetting or nocturnal enuresis such as urinary tract infections, a small bladder, diabetes, neurological problems, emotional stress, constipation and sleep apnea.
+There are numerous causes of bedwetting or nocturnal enuresis such as a retained Spinal Galant Reflex, urinary tract infections, a small bladder, diabetes, neurological problems, emotional stress, constipation and sleep apnea.
 I am going to focus on breathing.

 Bedwetting is often a sign of an airway issue or more specifically Sleep Disordered Breathing.
 Sleep disordered breathing is any abnormal breathing pattern that occurs during sleep.
 This can include mouth breathing, snoring or obstructive sleep apnea.
 Sleep disordered breathing is not always easy to detect.